 This 7.8 mile ride does a figure eight at the far end.
 Hills on Goose Club and Dixon trail are significant, but not really hard.

 As of May 2025, all trails in this route are passable with brush cut back.
-All downed trees can be crossed or skirted; obviously that can change.
+Brush Ridge was mowed in late August 2025.
+Some downed trees on Dixon trail can be crossed or skirted; obviously that can change.

 Other Loops